imran2w/imran2w/readme.md

 <br/>

-## Rapidfire
-- 🔭 My primary expertise is in web/mobile application development.
+🔭 My primary expertise is in web/mobile application development.

-- 🌱 I am a fast learner and I am always searching to learn something new and interesting.
+🌱 I am a fast learner and I am always searching to learn something new and interesting.

-- ❓ How to reach me: imran2w@gmail.com.
+❓ How to reach me: imran2w@gmail.com.

-- ⚡ Fun fact: I have no academic qualification in software development.
+⚡ Fun fact: I have no academic qualification in software development.

 <br/>